 The applications I assessed this year testify to the importance of the Community Heritage Grant program and the part it plays in preserving and making accessible extremely diverse nationally significant material.

 Tamara Lavrencic (Budget & Feasibility Assessor)

 The trend noticed in 2015 of the emergence of applications requesting funds to reassess significance or preservation needs continues.
-Some of the 2016 applications made stronger cases for reassessment based on substantial growth of collection over 10 years and relocation to new facilities.

 As always it’s been a pleasure and an honour to be involved with this highly valued program and the many people who contribute to and benefit from it.

 - Organisations that were able to prepare a more considered response to Section 6 National Significance usually succeeded in satisfying the criterion ‘may be nationally significant’.